mdsimon2/RPi-CamillaDSP/README.md

 - Set clock source to SPDIF via Ultralite Mk5 front panel.
 - No rate adjust is enabled as the Ultralite Mk5 is clocked by SPDIF input in this mode.
-- All configurations use the same input and output sample rate as it is not possible to use different sample rates.
+- It is not possible to use different input and output sample rates.
-- Configurations are provided for 48 and 96 kHz sample rates, note that at 176/192 kHz optical and SPDIF I/O are disabled.
+- Configurations are provided for 48 and 96 kHz, note that at 176/192 kHz optical and SPDIF I/O are disabled.

 #### ultralitemk5_analog.yml